openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 - consumer_api (information must be retired in the encompassing project which must implement an API/code for retiring this information)
 - third_party (information must be retired using an existing third party API)

-These can be combined, so that a library that has a retirement API built in, but that requires integration into the consuming application would have `.. pii_retirement:: local_api, consumer_api`.
+These can be combined, so that a library that has a retirement API built in, but that requires integration into the consuming application would have `.. pii_retirement: local_api, consumer_api`.
 Spaces between the entries are optional.

 Example 1::